 Weekly share repurchase program transaction details

 The repurchases were made under the EUR150 million share repurchase program announced on and effective from August 5, 2021.
 The objective of the program is to reduce share capital and, in addition, to provide shares for regular management and employee share programs.
-Information regarding the progress of the share repurchase program and the aggregate of the transactions (calculated on a daily basis) for the period August 5, 2021 through September 8, 2021 can be found in the top half of the table below.
-Further detailed information regarding both the progress of the share repurchase program and all individual transactions can be accessed via the Investor Relations Centre of the Company’s website.
+Information regarding the progress of the share repurchase program and the aggregate of the transactions (calculated on a daily basis) for the period August 5, 2021 through September 15, 2021 can be found in the top half of the table below.
+Further detailed information regarding both the progress of the share repurchase program and all individual transactions can be accessed via the Investors section of the Company’s website.

 |Overall progress Share Repurchase Program: